bhuvanajr/QA-App/README.md

 How-to:
 - Install with npm install
-- Run the application with npm start
+- Run the application with **npm start**
-- Test the application with npm test
+- Test the application with **npm test**
+- Find the code coverage with **npm test:coverage**

+Aim:
+- My aim is to develop a reusable, readable and maintainable code.
+- Framework: React + Typescript(typing always helps to catch the bugs at an earlier stage) + React Bootstrap
+- State management: React.useContext
+- Testing :Jest(snapshots and userEvents)
+- Linting:ESLint
+- Code Formatter:Prettier
+- Styling:CSS + bootstrap +custom CSS